abhiyerra/elevator/README.md

  - Step():
     - No change.

-# Additional Changes I would make
+# Further Changes

- - We are not deduplicating requests here.
- - Right now we are just round robining all requests.
-Say there is a pickup on floor 3 for down twice.
-Then two elevators would both get those requests.
+ - We are not deduplicating requests in this elevator.
+Right now we are just round robining all requests.
+Say there is a pickup request on floor 3 to go down twice.
+This causes two elevators to enqueue those requests.
 Then again this is what happens in my building so maybe it's not a bug but a way to request an additional elevator if say the one that was requested gets bottlenecked.
- - Another nice scheduling algorithm would be to check the elevators for the length of their queues and pick the elevator with the least entries in its queue.
+ - Another nice scheduling algorithm would be to check the elevators for the length of their queues and pick the elevator with the least entries in its queues and the closest to the current floor.
+This would reduce the time waiting if in our simulation 1 step is assumed to take a set amount of time.
  - There would be another limitation of building where the elevators may not go to all the floors.
+For example, say in a 30 floor building elevator 1 goes to floors 1-10, elevator 2 goes to floors 1, 11-20 and elevator 3 goes to floors 1,21-30.
 The code would have to change to handle that.

 ## Building & Running